readysettech/docs-old/docs/reference/query-support.md

 - `TEXT`
 - `DATE`
 - `DATETIME`
-    - ReadySet will parse, but ignores the optional precision field
+    - ReadySet will parse, but ignores the optional precision field.
 - `TIME`
 - `TIMESTAMP` / `TIMESTAMP WITHOUT TIME ZONE`
-    - ReadySet will parse, but ignores the optional precision field
+    - ReadySet will parse, but ignores the optional precision field.
 - `TIMESTAMPTZ` / `TIMESTAMP WITH TIME ZONE`
-    - ReadySet will parse, but ignores the optional precision field
+    - ReadySet will parse, but ignores the optional precision field.
 - `BINARY`
     - ReadySet will parse, but ignores the optional length field
 - `VARBINARY`
-    - ReadySet will parse, but ignores the optional length field
+    - ReadySet will parse, but ignores the optional length field.
 - `DECIMAL`
 - `BYTEARRAY`
 - `BIT`
-    - ReadySet will parse, but ignores the optional length field
+    - ReadySet will parse, but ignores the optional length field.
 - `VARBIT`
-    - ReadySet will parse, but ignores the optional length field
+    - ReadySet will parse, but ignores the optional length field.
 - `SERIAL`
 - `BIGSERIAL`
 - `ENUM`
-    - ReadySet supports enums in MySQL but not Postgres
+    - ReadySet supports enums in MySQL but not Postgres.
 - `CITEXT`

 ReadySet additionally has limited support for the following data types: